 Through our curriculum we aim to develop the ability to recognise the difference between right and wrong so that students are increasingly able to respect the civil and criminal law of England and in turn students develop their own moral code.
 In both Key Stages 3 and 4 students explore different aspect of law and the justice system.
 Through an inquiry-based curriculum students are given opportunities to develop their individual sense of self whilst equally recognising the importance of respecting British values and cultural diversity.

 Students also explore the wider consequences of behaviours and actions.
-Also, for a number of years now we have operated our rewards and sanctions system around ABC.
+For a number of years now we have operated our rewards and sanctions system around ABC.
 Increasingly we look for every opportunity to stress that actions bring consequences.
 Through the Dream Believe Achieve scheme students are regularly taught that they can have a positive impact on their lives and that they can make a difference.
 Across all aspects of our school students are encouraged to offer reasoned views about moral and ethical issues whilst learning to appreciate the viewpoints of others on those same issues.

 In delivering the locally agreed syllabus for Religious Studies we actively ensure that students experience a number of different religions, world views and secular standpoints and have the chance to work and socialise with people from different religious and ethnic backgrounds.
 Curriculum time is delivered by a small number of staff within the Humanities Faculty which includes the Local Education Authority lead for Religious Education.